2 Days in Skopje

 Skopje Old Town

-In need of cash and coffee, we found both near our hotel.
-A messenger call with our daughter Emma was a pleasant surprise.
-She is doing a master’s program at Roskilde University in Denmark and called to report she had aced her first exam.
-We were extremely proud and for a moment wished we were closer in order to celebrate the result with her.
+She is completing a master’s program at Roskilde University in Denmark and called to report that she had aced her first exam.
+We were extremely proud and, for a moment, wished we were closer to celebrate the result with her.

 Di stops to see a cabbage knife cutting demo near Macedonia Square and the Stone Bridge